truongd3/truongd3/README.md

 - 👋 Hi, I’m @2dtkingslayer.
-- 👀 I’m interested in data analysis and programming errors.
+- 👀 I’m interested in software development, data analysis and programming errors.
-- 🌱 I’m currently learning C++ and Python.
+- 🌱 I’m into C++, Python, Java.
 - 💞️ I’m looking to collaborate on further projects.
 - 📫 How to reach me?
 Gmail: ddtblock1903@gmail.com // ig: @2dtkingslayer